The internet is filled with sequentially numbered,

 or the twenty-five movies you must not fail to see with the ten people you meet

 when you die.
-And here at Let’s Anime we’re just as lame, even though our focus
+And here at Let’s Anime we are not any better, even though our focus

 is classic Japanese cartoons.
 So here’s

-an exhaustively researched, completely subjective and arbitrary list of the Top
+an less than exhaustively researched, completely subjective and totally arbitrary list of the Top

 Ten Least Essential OVAs That Honestly, You Don’t Need To Watch.
 You can safely go on about your life without